 Students who officially withdraw from courses may be eligible for a percentage refund of tuition and certain fees.
 Students must go to The HUB to complete a drop form or process the drop on-line through Ocean Connect Self Service.
 Failing to attend class will not relieve you of your financial obligation to the college, even if you have not paid your full tuition bill.
 Completing the drop form according to the schedule below will eliminate or reduce your financial obligation.
 Students receiving Financial Aid must complete 60% of the semester in order to be entitled to 100% of their Financial Aid Funds awarded for the semester.
 Withdrawals occurring prior to 60% completion date will result in the recalculation of aid eligibility and the return of ineligible aid to Federal or State agencies.
-This may result in the student owing a balance to the school.
-It is the responsibility of the student to officially withdraw from classes during the appropriate refund periods if the student is to receive a REFUND OR CREDIT.
+This may result in the student to officially withdraw from classes during the appropriate refund periods if the student is to receive a REFUND OR CREDIT.